 I stared at her shocked.
 I think my jaw hit the blanket that was resting on top of me.

 “No honey.
-I’m still alive, but your father is dead.”
+I’m still alive, but your father isn't.”

-I looked at her, taking in every feature.
-It it really her?
+I looked at her, taking in every feature that was so similar to my own.
+Was that really her?